fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * The W3C Markup Validation Service was used for HTML code validation.

+* The W3C CSS Validation Service was used for CSS code validation.

 ## 9. Testing

 ### 9.1 Code Validation

 #### 9.1.1 HTML Code Validation

 HTML code validation was carried out using the W3C Markup Validation Service.
+All code was successfully validated as outlined hereunder.
 For public pages validation was undertaken by URI as follows:

 Home page at : https://mf-pp4-kerry-surf-school.herokuapp.com/